-Bond ETFs make it possible for investors to buy a diversified set of bonds, without the big bucks it would take to build a portfolio of individual bonds.
+Bond ETFs make it possible for investors to buy a diversified set of bonds, without the time and effort it would take to build a portfolio of individual bonds.

 Before getting into the specifics of bond ETFs, it will be helpful to understand ETFs and bonds separately.
 Let’s begin with ETFs.

 For most small investors, it would be too costly to individually purchase 500 individual stocks or 1,000 individual bonds.
 But such a thing becomes possible when doing it alongside thousands of other investors.
-Funds provide investors with an incredible opportunity to diversify their investments.
+Though different vehicles, mutual funds and ETFs provide investors with an incredible opportunity to diversify their investments.

 Whether investors will choose a mutual fund or ETF will likely depend on their preference, and context.
 For example, someone using a workplace retirement plan may only have access to mutual funds, so that’s what they use.

-Someone who is using a trading platform like SoFi Invest® may choose ETFs because it is possible to purchase them without any of the normally associated trading costs.
+Someone who is investing independently may choose ETFs, because it’s possible to purchase them without any of the normally associated trading costs.

 Whether an investor is using a mutual fund or an ETF, what’s most important is what’s held inside that fund.
-Think of an ETF as a basket that holds some other type of securities, like stocks or bonds.
+Think of an ETF as a basket that holds an array of securities, like stocks or bonds.

-Most ETFs will hold just one type of security—only bonds, for example.
-A bond ETF could be broad, or it could contain a narrower sliver of the bond market, like corporate bonds or short-term treasury bonds.
+Most ETFs will hold just one type of security — only stocks or only bonds, for example.
+A bond ETF could be broad, or it could contain a narrower sliver of the bond market, like corporate bonds, green bonds, or short-term treasury bonds.

 What Is a Bond?

-A bond is an investment in the debt of a company, government, or other entity.
+Effectively, a bond is a loan to an organization: i.e. a company, government, or other entity.
 Investors loan the entity their money, and then the entity pays interest on the amount of that loan.

-These IOUs are packaged into contracts called bonds.
-The terms are laid out in this contract.
 When investors buy a bond, they are agreeing to the rate of interest and other terms set by the bond.
-Because bonds pay a set rate of interest, bonds are sometimes referred to as fixed-income investments.
+Because bonds pay a fixed rate of interest, bonds are sometimes referred to as fixed-income investments.